cwill83247/dogFriendlyCamping/README.md

 ![user profile page](https://dogfriendlycamping.herokuapp.com/static/images/userprofile.png)

 - As a returning visitor I want to Create, Update and delete venues linked to me.
-  - Options to add venues are done via the main menue bar, edit and delete of user created content is done withn the profile page.
+  - Options to add venues are done via the main menu bar, edit and delete of user created content is done within the profile page.
 ![edit and delete](https://dogfriendlycamping.herokuapp.com/static/images/editdelete.PNG)

 # Further Testing